 Important Note: Merely being offensive in its subject matter is not sufficient.
 Hard as it is to imagine at times, there is a market for all types of deviancy (no matter how small a niche it is).
 It has to fail to appeal even to that niche to qualify as this.

-Kiara the Brave is an obviousmockbuster of Pixar's Brave, filled with the terribly dated and jerky CGI animation, child pandering dialogue, and weak voice acting that we've come to expect from titles like these.
+- Kiara the Brave poses as an obvious mockbuster of Pixar's Brave, filled with the terribly dated and jerky CGI animation, child pandering dialogue, and weak voice acting that we've come to expect from titles like these.
 But what makes a title like this in particular so horrible is that it isn't based on Brave at ALL.
-While the ripoff heroine is on the box, the movie is a total Bait and Switch.
+While the ripoff heroine is on the box, the movie is a total Bait-and-Switch.
 It turns out this movie was actually released in 2011 under the name "Super K", and the princess character was marketed to fool people into thinking it was related to the more recent movie.
-The real movie is centered around an unsubtle plot making reference to global warming involving a superpowered indian child who can control the weather.
+The real movie is centered around an unsubtle plot making reference to global warming involving a superpowered Indian child who can control the weather.
 It's terrible too, but at least it's not pretending to be something it isn't.
 Cinematic Excrement took a look at this garbage so you don't have to.
 MikeJ had a go at it as well, as did Bobsheaux.

-The King of Tibetan Antelope is a 2010 animated miniseries by Shenzen Films.
-The plot is about a young Tibetan antelope who wonders off to the "Way of the Antelope's Home" with friends after losing his mother.
-The problem is not the plot (which, albeit not too original, could have been interesting), but rather the execution: Basically, it's very reminiscient to two greater Disney features, only substituting Bambi's deer with antelope (The antelope's faces are very similar to the faces of the lions in The Lion King), and directly lifting the "Circle of Life" sequence, the Pride Rock pose, the orphan plot element, and so forth from The Lion King.
-Characters are Cel Shaded, making the series resembling a Happy2Doo film and it looks like a cheap and flat-out attempt to achieve traditional animation visuals.
-And then the environments are computer-generated and don't blend at all with the characters, and most of the animations have very little sense of scale, depth and movement - for example, when the walking animation of an adult antelope stops in poor timing after her model's movement in the beginning.
+- The King of Tibetan Antelope is a 2010 animated miniseries by Shenzen Films.
+The plot is about a young Tibetan antelope who wanders off to the "Way of the Antelope's Home" with friends after losing his mother.
+The problem is not the plot (which, albeit not too original, could have been interesting), but rather the execution: Basically, it's too reminiscent two Disney features, replacing Bambi's deer with antelope (the antelope's faces are very similar to the faces of the lions in The Lion King), and directly lifting the "Circle of Life" sequence, the Pride Rock pose, the orphan plot element, and so forth from The Lion King.
+Characters are Cel Shaded, making the series look like a cheap and flat-out attempt to achieve traditional animation visuals, the environments are computer-generated and don't blend at all with the characters, and most of the animations have very little sense of scale, depth and movement - for example, when the walking animation of an adult antelope stops in poor timing after her model's movement in the beginning.
 Here is a video of the first episode with English subtitles.

-Shen Shou Jing Gang (also known as Celestial Warriors) is clearly a rip-off of a certain popular show.
-The main hero is the yellow ranger (though, to be fair, since the show uses The Four Gods, it's obvious that he is meant to be the Yellow Dragon, which is kind of the king of those beasties).
+- Shen Shou Jing Gang (also known as Celestial Warriors) is clearly a rip-off of a certain popular show.
+The main hero is the Yellow Ranger (though to be fair, since the show uses The Four Gods, it's obvious that he's meant to be the Yellow Dragon, which is kind of the king of those beasties).
 Have we mentioned the awful Conspicuous CG yet, or the absurdly cheap 2D animation, or how the two are sometimes incongruent (the chubby Blue Ranger's CG model has the same body type as his fellows)?
-And why hasn't its licensing agent notice what it rips-off?
+And why hasn't its licensing agent noticed what it rips off?
 More info.

-Your eyes will burn from watching any movie from Xu You Ji, a company that Chinese families can supposedly pay $275 to feature their child in a movie.
-The example linked here not only does completely rips off the mecha from Gundam SEED and bizarrely use the cast from Monsters vs. Aliens as the villains, it also features horrible CG-rendered kid protagonists in plugsuits.
-Moreover, it uses music from Code Geass and Gundam 00 in fairly inappropriate times (the music that plays during Shirley's death scene in Code Geass, for example, is used as the opening song).
+- The example linked here not only completely rips off the mecha from Mobile Suit Gundam SEED and bizarrely use the cast from Monsters vs. Aliens as the villains, it also features horrible CG-rendered kid protagonists in plugsuits.
+Moreover, it uses music from Code Geass and Mobile Suit Gundam 00 in fairly inappropriate times (the music that plays during a certain character's death scene in Code Geass, for example, is used as the opening song).
 All in all, the unnerving combination of Uncanny Valley children and countless copyright violations has attracted much hate across the entire internet and led to demands to shut down the company.
 Here's an overview of their productions.